issmythe/intepretable-ai-crops/README.md

 * Helpers to read and format data inputs

 # networks/
-Contains an implementation of the deep learning network helper class, and two sample networks.
+Contains an implementation of the deep learning network helper class, and two simple example networks.